tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 * Verify that the current time is within the validity interval of the credential and that the credential's time to live is no more than 7 days.
-* Verify that the certificate has the DelegationUsage extension, which permits the use of delegated credentials.
+* Verify that the end-entity certificate satisfies the conditions specified in Section {{certificate-requirements}}.
-* Use the public key in the server's end-entity certificate to verify the signature on the credential.
+* Use the public key in the server's end-entity certificate to verify the signature of the credential.

 If one or more of these checks fail, then the delegated credential is deemed invalid.
 Clients that receive invalid delegated credentials MUST terminate the